google/badwolf/docs/support_new_filter_function.md

-# Add support for a new `FILTER` function in BadWolf
+# How to add support for a new `FILTER` function in BadWolf

 The steps to add support for a new `FILTER` function are: